-People who participate in the Drama Triangle make themselves and others miserable.
+People who participate in drama make themselves and others miserable.
 It can only result in a lose-lose situation.
 There are no winners.

 Karpman's Drama Triangle describes three roles: Victim, Rescuer or Persecutor.
 The role of each participant is as follows: